The automatic enrollment arrangement you choose can affect everything from when your plan can begin to employer contribution requirements.

 Qualified automatic contribution arrangement (QACA)

 A QACA plan is a variation of a traditional safe harbor 401(k) plan.
-QACA plans must include certain features, such as automatic enrollment, automatic annual deferral increases, and mandatory minimum employer matching.
-Please note that for all Guideline plans, those that have a QACA provision are designed to also meet the requirements to be an EACA.
+QACA plans must include automatic enrollment, automatic escalation, and mandatory minimum employer contributions.
+Please note that all Guideline plans with a QACA provision are designed to also meet the requirements to be an EACA.
 This means they will also have the testing extension and refund options detailed above.

-In exchange for adopting safe harbor provisions, the plan will also automatically satisfy certain IRS-required annual compliance testing, including the automatic deferral percentage (ADP) test and, in some cases, the actual contribution percentage (ACP) test and the Top-Heavy test.
+By including safe harbor provisions, QACA plans will automatically satisfy certain IRS-required annual compliance testing, including the automatic deferral percentage (ADP) test and, in some cases, the actual contribution percentage (ACP) test and the Top-Heavy test.

 Guideline comparison guide of ACA, EACA, and QACA